Gloyns/gloynscom/_works/artshub.md

 region: 'Australia, UK'
 image: '/images/artshub-m.webp'
 image_caption: 'Credit: The CodeCo'
----
+logo: '/images/artshub-logo.png'

-ArtsHub is a leading membership-based platform in the arts and culture publishing industry, headquartered in Melbourne, Australia.
+clientdescription: ArtsHub is a leading membership-based platform in the arts and culture publishing industry, headquartered in Melbourne, Australia.
 It provides a wealth of resources for artists, cultural organisations, and enthusiasts, including news, reviews, job listings, events, and courses.

-With a focus on supporting the creative industries, ArtsHub operates alongside related platforms like ScreenHub, which focuses on screen and media, and the newly launched GamesHub, serving the gaming industry.
+---

 ## The Challenge